jweissman/reflex/notes.md

 - the extended type system should try to comprise at least the basics (with syntax support):
     * strings, numbers, booleans and lists
     * possibly: maps, tuples, ranges, nils/options, enums, symbols

+- symbols looking increasingly important (for &:method calls e.g., but maybe there's a clearer way to express that??)

 ### modules and traits
 - a module system is also in order; it would be interesting to consider a 'first-class traits'